heal-and-connect/heal-and-connect.github.io/content/_index.md

 I have worked with many different people presenting with many different problems in their lives and I will meet you where you are at.

-I am registered with the Health & Care Professions Council (HCPC).
+I am registered with the Health & Care Professions Council (HCPC) and the British Psychological Society (BPS).